- Crime (C)

 The tourism industry is not consistently regulated:

 U.S. citizens are encouraged to purchase medical evacuation insurance.
-Review our webpage for more information on insurance providers for overseas coverage.
+Review our information on insurance providers for coverage abroad.

 Criminal penalties